Who we are

 Costs for attending our courses vary.
 Teachers, tutors, lecturers, teaching assistants and technicians from state funded schools and colleges may be eligible to receive bursaries.

 How we’re run

-Contact details for the National Science Learning Centre and all the regional Science Learning Centre Consortia can be found on the Contact Us page
+Contact details for the National Science Learning Network can be found on the Contact Us page